Bestseller · Audio guide included

 Do I need to book in advance?

-For the bestseller sightseeing cruise, yes — it sells out on weekends and holidays.
+For the most-booked Sightseeing Cruise, yes — it sells out on weekends and holidays.
 Book at least a day ahead in peak season (April–October).
-For lesser-known cruises (eco, guided) you can often walk up, but online booking guarantees the seat and often costs the same.
+For lesser-known cruises you can often walk up, but online booking guarantees the seat and is usually the same price.

-Is the audio guide really in my language?
+Is there commentary in my language?

 Can I cancel if plans change?

 Most Guadalquivir cruises on GetYourGuide offer free cancellation up to 24 hours before the tour starts — you get a full refund.
-Check the specific product page for the exact policy, since a few dinner cruises have stricter rules.
+Check the specific product page for the exact policy.

 Is it worth it if I've seen Seville on foot already?

 Yes — the river view is the one angle you can't get from walking.
-Torre del Oro looks massive from the water, Triana shows its riverfront face, and the Puente de Isabel II is best photographed from below.
-If you have 60 minutes to spare, it's the highest-quality hour of Seville sightseeing.
+Torre del Oro looks massive from the water, Triana shows its riverfront face, and the Puente de Triana is best photographed from below.
+If you have 60 minutes to spare, it's a strong hour of Seville sightseeing.

 Ready to see Seville from the Guadalquivir?